Napharcos/Bookmark-Manager/README.md

+# Bookmark MAnager

-Visual bookmark manager extension for Chromium-based browsers.
+Bookmark manager for Chromium-based browsers with images.